Take a behind-the-scenes look at your business partners. We set out the key facts on due diligence for you.

 What is Due Diligence?

-The due diligence audit enables companies to protect themselves by checking the assumptions and conditions of a mutual relationship or an offer and identifying relevant risks .What form of due diligence is appropriate depends on the specific situation, transaction and the level of risk.
+The due diligence audit enables companies to protect themselves by checking the assumptions and conditions of a mutual relationship or an offer and identifying relevant risks .What form of due diligence is appropriate depends on the specific situation, business transactions and the level of risk.

 Forms of business partner screening